zenml-io/zenml/docs/book/mlops-stacks/step-operators/azureml.md

     ```
 * An AzureML compute cluster and environment.
 See the [deployment section](#how-do-you-deploy-it)
 for detailed instructions.
 * A [remote artifact store](../artifact-stores/artifact-stores.md) as part of your stack.
+This is needed so
+that both your orchestration environment as well as AzureML can read and write step artifacts.
+Check out
+the documentation page of the artifact store you want to use for more information on how to set that up
+and configure authentication for it.

 We can then register the step operator and use it in our active stack:
 ```shell